 - Project duration: max.
 3 years

+Eurostars is open for any technological innovation.
+With its bottom-up approach, Eurostars supports the development of rapidly marketable innovative products, processes and services that help improve the daily lives of people around the world.
 Are you prepared for the upcoming Eurostars deadline?
 Read our guide to find out how to draft the perfect proposal and how we help companies like yours to secure funding.

-Who can apply for Eureka Eurostars?
+Who can apply for Eurostars funding?

 Each partner within the consortium should benefit from the Eurostars project and should offer crucial expertise to enable the execution of the project.

-What is this funding for?
+What is Eurostars funding for?

-This funding is to achieve proof of concept.
+Eurostars funding is awarded to achieve proof of concept.
 Within two years after project, the product should be on the market, or clinical trials should start.
 Activities for life sciences often include all pre-clinical development steps until a small first-in-man study (compound screening, efficacy / tox studies, pharmacokinetic, etc).
 The project is evaluated from innovation, cooperation and economical perspectives.

 Important to know is that the funding rules are determined per country.
 The budget, funding rate, rules for submission and more conditions depend on the country of the partner and will thus differ amongst the partners in the consortium.
 On average the total subsidy for the entire project will be €1.5M, divided over the partners.